Replication Research Symposium

 - The core ideal of the journal is openness, but does this refer rather to the mandate of open data or to the inclusiveness and understanding brought forward to somebody who could risk their career in publishing a dataset that took years to create?

-Sprecher: Lukas Röseler (Münster Center for Open Science), Lukas Wallrich (Birkbeck Business School, University of London), Prof. Marianne Saam (Universität Hamburg), Dr. Susanne Adler (University of München), Prof. Thomas Rhys Evans (University of Greenwich)
+Sprecher: Dr. Lukas Röseler (Münster Center for Open Science), Dr. Lukas Wallrich (Birkbeck Business School, University of London), Prof. Marianne Saam (Universität Hamburg), Dr. Susanne Adler (University of München), Prof. Thomas Rhys Evans (University of Greenwich)

 • 12:30